Denilson15/dream-party-decor-webapge/README.md

 A thank-you message will eventually be displayed upon submission.

+## ⚙️ How It Works

+- The contact form includes fields for name, email, phone number, and event date.
+- Once submitted (future feature), a thank-you message will be shown to the user.
+- The current version is static, with JavaScript functionality to be added for handling form submissions and storing responses.
+- The layout is built using Flexbox to ensure mobile and desktop compatibility.

 ## 🛠️ Personalization

 While the original layout and styling were provided by Scrimba, the following changes were made: